-The Everlast Cardio Strike Bag is a freestanding punching bag with a hollow plastic base that you fill with sand or water.
+The Everlast cardio punching bag is a freestanding punching bag with a hollow plastic base that you fill with water.
 A large spring attaches the bag to the base, which allows the bag to rebound and move after you strike it.
-The bag is made of a synthetic polycanvas material wrapped around an inflatable air bladder.
-You can adjust the bag up and down; at the highest setting, it measures 63 inches tall.
-A foot pump is included with the punching bag.
+The bag is made of a tough foam construction wrapped with durable polyester material, and it stands 64 inches tall.

-Before you use your punching bag, you need to fill the base with sand or water.
-According to the Everlast.com website, the bag weighs about 70 pounds when filled with water.
-Use the foot pump to inflate the air bladder.
+Before you use your punching bag, you need to fill the base with water.
+When filled, the base weighs 32 pounds.
 Position the unit in an area with several feet of open space around the base so you can move freely around the bag, and so the bag will not hit anything when it rebounds.
 You may want to purchase boxing gloves or wraps to protect your hands.

 If you are new to boxing, start by learning the basic boxing stance and punches.
 Assume a split stance with one foot in front of the other; center your weight over the balls of your feet, not your heels.
 Practice lightly jabbing the bag with your left hand if you fight with your left foot forward, or with your right if you fight right foot forward.

 Always keep a slight bend in your elbows; do not allow them to completely straighten when you punch the bag.
 Once you feel comfortable jabbing the bag, incorporate some footwork.
 Make your way around the bag as you jab at it.

 As you become more adept at the basic punches and footwork, add advanced moves to your punching bag routine.
 For a full-body workout, incorporate two-, three- and four-punch combinations and kicks into your workout.